Refinancing private debts into a structured loan

 Analyse the financial burden of fragmented debts

 Many households in Germany manage more than one loan at the same time.
-An overdraft with twelve percent interest, a credit card bill of €2,500, and a zero-percent financing deal that is about to expire are not uncommon.
-This multitude of payment obligations significantly reduces monthly liquidity and can often cost several hundred euros a year in interest alone.
-The greatest danger lies in the lack of oversight, which makes effective repayment difficult.
+An overdrawn overdraft facility at twelve per cent interest, a credit card bill of €2,500 and a 0% finance deal that is about to expire are not uncommon.
+This multitude of payment obligations significantly reduces monthly liquidity and often costs several hundred euros a year in interest alone.
+The greatest risk lies in the lack of an overview, which makes effective repayment more difficult.
 A typical scenario with three loans can quickly lead to a total monthly burden of over €500.
-A careful budget calculation is the first step to uncovering these hidden costs.
-The complexity increases with each additional liability and often prevents strategic planning of debt reduction.
+A careful household budget is the first step towards uncovering these hidden costs.
+Complexity increases with every additional liability and often prevents strategic planning for debt reduction.

 Regain financial control through a structured loan

-In four steps to successful refinancing
+Four steps to successful debt restructuring

-Quantifying savings: A clear calculation example
+Quantifying savings: a clear calculation example

-• Initial Situation (before):
+• Initial situation (before):

-Overdraft: 5,000 Euros at eleven percent interest.
+Overdraft: €5,000 at eleven per cent interest.

-Instalment loan: 8,000 Euros at eight percent interest.
+Instalment loan: €8,000 at eight per cent interest.

-Credit card: 2,000 Euros at fourteen percent interest.
+Credit card: €2,000 at fourteen per cent interest.

-Total debt: 15,000 Euros with a weighted average interest rate of about 9.7 percent.
+Total debt: €15,000 with a weighted average interest rate of around 9.7 per cent.

 • Situation after refinancing (after):

-New instalment loan: 15,000 Euros at five percent interest.
+New instalment loan: €15,000 at five per cent interest.

-Savings: The interest burden is nearly halved.
+Savings: The interest burden is almost halved.

-Just through this measure, the household saves more than 2,000 Euros on interest costs over the next five years.
+By this measure alone, the household saves more than €2,000 in interest costs over the next five years.
 The monthly instalment becomes more predictable and lower, which immediately increases financial flexibility.
-Thus, a burdensome situation is transformed into an opportunity to sustainably save on interest.
+This turns a burdensome situation into an opportunity to save interest in the long term.

 FAQ

-How long does refinancing take?
+How long does a debt restructuring take?

 Subscribe to our newsletter